smallk/smallk.github.io/pages_documentation_installation.md

 		45,50,55
 		46,51,56

-The matrix is loaded exactly as it appears in the file.
-Internally, SmallK stores dense matrices in column-major order.
-Sparse matrices are stored in compressed column format.
+The matrix is loaded exactly as it appears in the file.  **Internally, SmallK stores dense matrices in column-major order**.
+Sparse matrices are stored in **compressed column format**.

 [--back to top--](#top)